 1. Deficiency in Vitamin K

 Vitamin K is essential for the blood clotting process.
-If you lack this vitamin, it can show in the colour of the gums.
+If you lack this vitamin, it can show in the color of the gums.
 Babies that do not have enough of it in their system may have uncontrollable bleeding.
 Other conditions that show you do not have enough of this vitamin are:

 - Pale skin

 Injecting vitamin K can easily treat this condition.

 Anemia usually occurs when you do not have enough oxygen-rich blood in your system.
 These red blood cells are responsible for the oxygen in the organs and tissues.
 The lack of blood can result in some tissues growing pale.

 Other symptoms include: